 The majority of the obstacles we’ve mentioned above can be overcome fairly quickly when you use a mortgage broker who is experienced with buy-to-let mortgages – which we highly recommend.

 Purchasing a buy-to-let property can be slightly more complex than an owner-occupier residential purchase, so when you work with a professional, you’ll often find the process to be far easier and quicker than if you were to go it alone.
-That’s why we launched Property Hub Mortgages – an experienced team to help with all your mortgage needs.

 We’ve also put together a video to help explain this a bit more.
 You can watch it here.